-- 2. A working understanding of the published literature and facts immediately relevant to the environmental problem addressed by the new venture.
+- 1. Depth of understanding.
+A working understanding of the published literature and facts immediately relevant to the project.
 A literature review on the environmental problem should be largely completed by the end of Spring Quarter of the first year.
-A literature review on environmental impact should be largely completed by the end of Fall Quarter of the second year. - 3.
+A literature review on environmental impact of the proposed business model should be largely completed by the end of Fall Quarter of the second year. - 2.
+Critical thinking.
+A critical perspective on the quality and shortcomings of prior work relevant to the project.
+This should include an identification of attempts to answer similar questions in other contexts.
+This critical review should be at least 50% completed by the end of Spring Quarter of the first year of study and fully demonstrated by the fall progress review.

+- 3. A critical perspective on the viability of the business model.
+This should include analysis of lessons learned through customer research. - 4.
 Knowledge and synthesis.
-A working understanding of the social and natural science dimensions of the issues and an aggressive plan for integration of these dual perspectives into the project. - 4.
+A working understanding of the social and natural science dimensions of the issues and an aggressive plan for integration of these dual perspectives into the project.
+This should be demonstrated at a level of 75% by the end of the Spring Quarter of the first year and 100% by the beginning of Winter Quarter of the second year. - 5.
 Originality.
-Originality of analysis and all ideas and concepts set forth in the business model.
-This should be demonstrated throughout the project. - 5.
+The originality of analysis, problem formulation, and scope of work.
+This should be demonstrated throughout the project. - 6.
 Professional Relationships.
 Formation of working relationships with industry experts and environmental professionals outside of the Bren School.
-Students will have to identify external advisors who can benefit the Eco-E Project.
+In some cases, external advisors may be identified when the Eco-E Project is proposed.
+In other cases, students may have to identify external advisors who can benefit the Eco-E Project.
 This should be completed by the beginning of Fall Quarter of the second year of study.